iPadGuy/VSCode-Flask-1/README.md

 - I finished the main part of the tutorial, and will finish the extra parts for future development (this is something that wasn't in the Django tutorial).

+##### Monday, October 26, 2020
+- TODO: Finish the "Refactor" and Docker parts of the tutorial